i7/extensions/README.md

 - If you are using Inform 7 v9.3/6M62 (the previous release, from 2015) see the [Friends of I7 Extensions 9.3/6M62 branch](https://github.com/i7/extensions/tree/9.3)
 - If you would like to see a larger collection of extensions that may not identify which version of I7 they're for and may be a draft that never worked in any version, see the [Friends of I7 development branch](https://github.com/i7/extensions/tree/master)
-- If you're looking for old extensions, most of which were for version 8.5 / 6G60 and would not work in any subsequent version, see the [Friends of I7 Extension archive](https://github.com/i7/archive)
+- If you're looking for old extensions, most of which were for versions 6G60-6L38 and would not work in any subsequent version, see the [Friends of I7 Extension archive](https://github.com/i7/archive)

 If you would like access to the repository to add your own extensions, please ask at the [intfiction.org forums Friends of I7 Github repo thread](https://intfiction.org/t/friends-of-i7-github/4103)